Healthy Homes Assessment Oriental Bay

 Home Assessments Oriental Bay for Rental Properties

-There are a myriad of things to check during an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a variety of concerns to look over during the home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+The most common are:

 • Do you think the ceiling insulation need replenishment or replacement?